London Pubs Group

 EC1M 6AA

-The Fox & Anchor featured on the Evening Crawl of EC1 and EC2 in December 2001, and the Cloth, Meat, Diamonds and Leather: Evening Crawl of Smithfield and Clerkenwell in April 2011.
+The Fox & Anchor featured on the Evening Crawl of EC1 and EC2 on 5 December 2001, and the Cloth, Meat, Diamonds and Leather: Evening Crawl of Smithfield and Clerkenwell on 13 April 2011.